katrinesando/ProgramSomData/Assignments/Assignment01/BPRD-05-ahad-biha-kmsa/ReadMe.txt

          ("add", "x", Letfun ("f", "y", Prim ("+", Var "x", Var "y"), Var "f"), []))])e

-Closures are needed it doesn't enclose the value of f’s free variable x.
+It's missing a closure, since it doesn't enclose the value of f’s free variable x, which makes the function not able to find a result.

 --------------Exercise 6.2--------------
 See HigherFun.fs and Absyn.fs